zulip/zulip/docs/bots-guide.md

 It is a simple python flask server which can be used to interact with bots through making use of outgoing webhook services.
 It makes it really convenient for users to run multiple bots.
 Traditionally, a person would be required to download zuliprc of each bot and run each of them separately.
-With Zulip Bot server, he or she would be able to download a single configuration file for all bots i.e. `flaskbotrc` and start the server which would enable interacting with all the bots.
+With Zulip Bot server, they would be able to download a single configuration file for all bots i.e. `flaskbotrc` and start the server which would enable interacting with all the bots.

 It's location is `api/zulip/bot_server.py`.